atxit/ios_deployment_cli/README.md

 •	Tab sheet name, no dependence.

-•	Do not add {{}} brackets to the excel
+•	Do not add {{}} brackets to the excel file.

-•	Spaces are permitted under the var_value column
+•	Spaces are permitted under the var_value column.

-•	Spaces are not permitted under the var_name column
+•	Spaces are not permitted within the var_name column.

 #Template file